 No Products in the Cart

 Summer is prime time for going on vacation.
-But it doesn't need to be warm to get away - lots of people take winter trips to escape the cold.
+But it doesn't need to be warm to get away - lots of people take fall and winter trips to escape the cold.
 That's why the question "what do I do with my dog while I'm on vacation?" is a year-round one.
 Fortunately, there are several options for you and your pup.
 We detail them below:

 When planning a vacation, one option is to take your dog with you.
 This, of course, depends on where you're going and whether it's even possible to bring your pup along.
 Here are some questions to consider when including your dog in your vacation: